Primary Navigation Mobile

 What we like

-The comfort levels are outstanding, yet the i4 M50 is still great fun whenever the roads get more interesting.
-It feels well put together, all the on-board technology works very well and it is certainly very fast.
-Being electric gives it some impressive advantages over petrol and diesel, too, notably the adaptive recuperation and the stiffness of the body structure.
+The comfort levels are outstanding, yet the i4 M50 is still great fun whenever the roads get twisty.
+It’s very well built, the new infotainment system is a doddle to use and it’s very, very fast.
+Being electric gives it some impressive advantages over petrol and diesel, too, notably the instant torque and a stiffer body structure.

-Compared with the BMW iX it’s less of a show-stopper, but comes with a much more attractive price tag – and while the i4 is still quite the financial investment we feel it gives you excellent value in return.
+Compared with the BMW iX it’s less of a showstopper, but it comes with a much more attractive price tag.
+And, while the i4 is still quite the financial investment, we feel it gives you excellent value in return.

 What we don’t like

-It’s almost too accomplished for its own good.
-If you’re expecting the M50 version to be like an electric BMW M4 you might be a little disappointed – this is a more rounded machine, which for many buyers is likely to be a good thing but does mean you don’t quite get the same razor’s edge.
+If you’re expecting the M50 version to be like an electric BMW M4 you might be a little disappointed.
+This is a more rounded machine which, for many buyers, is probably a good thing.
+But you don’t get the same razor-sharp driving experience due to the extra weight.

-Beyond this, the i4’s problems are all general electric car problems.
-Charging isn’t as easy as filling up with petrol.
-However, we think the advantages outweigh the inconvenience here, quite considerably.
+Beyond this, the i4’s problems are shared amongst all electric cars.
+The biggest issue is that charging isn’t as easy as filling up with petrol and you’ll need to plan longer journeys more carefully to account for charging stops.
+But we think the advantages outweigh the inconvenience here, quite considerably.